 Pumps & Systems, June 2008

-May 2008 issues, we looked at centrifugal pumps.
+In the April and May 2008 issues, we looked at centrifugal pumps.
 We now turn our attention to the Positive Displacement (PD) pump world, subdivided into pumps that operate on the linear motion principle (pistons, for example), or rotary motion, such as gear and lobe pumps.
 PD pumps move liquid differently than centrifugal pumps.
 Both transfer confined volumes of liquid from the inlet to the outlet port; centrifugals rely on imparting velocity to the liquid.
 Their performance characteristics are also different:

 PD pumps always try to displace the same amount of liquid with each revolution of the pump shaft.
 If the discharge side of the pump is restricted or closed, pressure increases until something breaks, which is unsafe.
 For this reason, some form of overpressure protection is needed either on the pump or in the system-a pressure relief valve, torque sensing device or rupture disc.
 This is not true with centrifugal pumps because they have a maximum shutoff pressure generally not much higher than operational pressure.